Richard Gordon Smith: Life

-By 1910 his financial circumstances were deteriorating, and his wife was asking for a legal separation.
+By 1910, his financial circumstances were deteriorating and his wife was asking for a legal separation.
 He suffered from beriberi and malaria and his health continued to worsen.
 The last entry in his diary was made in September 1915.
-He died on the 6 November 1918, and an obituary was published in the Japanese "Weekly Chronicle".
+He died on 6 November 1918, and an obituary was published in the Japanese Weekly Chronicle.

 He was awarded the Fourth Order of the Rising Sun in Japan.